Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 There is one more death and five new cases of Covid-19 in New Zealand, according to Director-General of Health Ashley Bloomfield.

+She praised Bloomfield: "I think we are lucky to have a public servant of Dr Bloomfields calibre leading the health response and I have very much enjoyed sharing a podium with you".

-The person who died was a woman in her 90s at St Margaret's hospital.
+The person who died was a woman in her 90s at St Margaret's Hospital.

 She had a number of underlying health conditions and was the third person in that cluster to die.